* Dr. Mayurkumar Chintaman Tembhurne M.D. (Scholar) * Dr. Mrunal Tiwari Guide: M.D.(Kayachikitsa)

 Results and Discussion: Yogasanas are seen to be very tremendous useful in maintaining ones health and to recover the abnormally grown health issues.

-See the chart below: As per survey done by author of book ‘yoga and ayurveda’ Dr. Satyendra Prasad Mishra, in the table mentioned above, raising blood sugar, cholesterol level, urinary corticosteroids, urinary ketosteroids etc. levels are got controlled in normal values after the regular practices of asanas.
+See the chart below: As per survey done by author of book ‘yoga and ayurveda’ Dr. Satyendra Prasad Mishra, in the table mentioned above, raising blood sugar, cholesterol level, urinary corticosteroids, urinary ketosteroids etc. levels get controlled to normal values after the regular practices of asanas.

-Basically, the concept of yogasana is to maintain normal physical arid mental health of human being.
-If due to some circumstances, the doshas of body got vitiate and probably causing any diseases like prameha, yagasana are able to recover normal (prakrut) state of doshas again.
-Also according to modem medical science, if pancreas and other body organs start to function abnormally and produce the diseases like diabetes mellitus in body, yogasana make the organs function normally once again and make the disease vanish from body.
+Basically, the concept of yogasana is to maintain normal physical and mental health of human being.
+If due to some circumstances, the doshas of body get vitiated and cause diseases like diabetes/prameha, yogasana are able to recover normal (prakrut) state of doshas again.
+Also according to modem medical science, if pancreas and other body organs start to function abnormally and produce the diseases like diabetes mellitus in body, yogasana make the organs function normally once again and control the disease.

 - CharakSamhitachikitsasthana 6/4-6